Varroa Mite: Operation Decker Report & Biosecurity Failure

 Scientific Support: Fund ongoing research, specifically the virus-origin studies led by NSW DPIRD.

-Protecting Australia's Borders
+Protect Australia's Borders

 The fight against biosecurity breaches requires public vigilance.
 If you have any information regarding potential breaches of Australia’s biosecurity laws, contact the Department of Agriculture, Fisheries and Forestry (DAFF) via the REDLINE reporting service at 1800 803 006.